-Site-directed muatgenesis on predicted DnaA boxes has determined several essential binding sites in the hemE-Y02793 intergenic region for the replication of oriC.
-The replication initiator DnaA has been partially purified and used in electrophoretic mobility shift assay to confirm binding of the protein to the predicted DnaA boxes.
-DnaA boxes have also been mapped in the other two replication origins from the megaplasmids but their role in replication of these large extrachromosomal elements remains unknown.
+Site-directed muatgenesis on predicted DnaA boxes has determined several essential binding sites in the hemE-Y02793 intergenic region for the replication of oriC. replication initiator DnaA has been partially purified and used in electrophoretic mobility shift assay to confirm binding of the protein to the predicted DnaA boxes. boxes have also been mapped in the other two replication origins from the megaplasmids but their role in replication of these large extrachromosomal elements remains unknown.
 However, it appears that DnaA does bind to the repA2 promoter on pSymA and may modestly influence its activity.
-A direct link between DNA replication and cell division has also been shown with an S. meliloti strain that grows as complex filaments resulting from constitutive This work has overexpression of DnaA. extended our knowledge of the bacterial chromosome replication origin and confirms common principles that govern prokaryotic replication initiation.
+A direct link between DNA replication and cell division has also been shown with an S. meliloti strain that grows as filaments resulting from constitutive complex overexpression of DnaA.
+This work has extended knowledge of the bacterial chromosome replication origin and confirms common principles that govern prokaryotic replication initiation.